gbif/model-material/symbiota/README.md

 - `multimedia_dbg.csv`
 - `symbiota_neon_seinet.sql` (final combined dump)

-For the purposes of this exercise, records were downloaded from the [NEON Biorepository Symbiota portal](https://biorepo.neonscience.org/) and the [Southern Rocky Mountain Herbaria portal](https://www.soroherbaria.org/portal/) (SoRo Portal) in DwCA format.
-We combined the occurrences files from both of these DwC-As, then also used `materialSample.csv` from NEON, then `identifications_dbg.csv`, `measurementOrFact_dbg.csv`, and `multimedia.dbg.csv` from the SoRo portal.
+For the purposes of this exercise, records were downloaded from the [NEON Biorepository Symbiota portal](https://biorepo.neonscience.org/) and the [Southern Rocky Mountain Herbaria portal](https://www.soroherbaria.org/portal/) (SoRo Portal) in Symbiota Native format.
+We combined the occurrences files from both of these (modified) DwC-As, then also used `materialSample.csv` from NEON, then `identifications_dbg.csv`, `measurementOrFact_dbg.csv`, and `multimedia.dbg.csv` from the SoRo portal.

 The csvs that were exported from Symbiota and used as data sources for this exercise are in the `data_sources` folder.